pberba/pberba.github.io/security/_posts/2025-12-14-decompiling-run-only-applescripts.md

 #### ASCII Character X

-I've seen a bunch of compiled applscripts from samples like [app.macked.parallels-desktop.activation](https://www.virustotal.com/gui/file/2f5307d9e0d56baf454cd96c0dfa19e5eab9d2d5843b359220d73d396f4135e9)
+I've seen a bunch of compiled AppleScripts from samples like [app.macked.parallels-desktop.activation](https://www.virustotal.com/gui/file/2f5307d9e0d56baf454cd96c0dfa19e5eab9d2d5843b359220d73d396f4135e9)

 Peeking into them, we can see that their scripts are obfuscated with `(ASCII Character X)`.